MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/LibCap-NG_32bit.md

 ## Configuration

-To configure libcap-ng 32-bit for install into the build root, run the following commands:
+To configure LibCap-NG 32-bit for install into the build root, run the following commands:

 ```bash
 make distclean